 UHL’s journey toward ‘Excellent’ Accreditation began more than two decades ago when Ruth Ward joined as the Travelwise Manager.
 With a background in data management within the pharmaceutical sector, Ruth was tasked with tackling parking challenges across three hospital sites a complex issue that set the foundation for a broader focus on sustainable travel.

-What started as a single-person role has grown into a small but dynamic team, now including Mohammed Farooq, who celebrates his one-year anniversary in post in November 2025.
+What started as a single-person role has grown into a small but dynamic team, now including Mohammed Farooq, Head of Sustainability & Travel / University Hospitals of Leicester NHS Trust.

 Together, they have embedded a clear purpose: supporting the Trust’s Green Plan targets and helping staff, patients, and visitors make informed, sustainable travel choices.